Man succumbs to injuries in hospital after Etobicoke shooting

 One person has been pronounced dead after a shooting in Etobicoke on Thursday afternoon.

-The shooting occurred at an apartment building on Dixon Road just west of Islington Avenue.
+The shooting occurred outside an apartment building on Dixon Road just west of Islington Avenue, according to witnesses.

 Paramedics say a male victim was located on scene with gunshot injuries and was rushed to a trauma centre via ambulance.
 The man succumbed to his injuries in hospital.